plaited/plaited/libs/framework/src/behavioral/README.md

 ### Request event and trigger argument

-This is type of the object used by the **sync** function as value to be passed to the **request** key and the argument for our **trigger** function.
+This is type of the object used by the **bThread** function as value to be passed to the **request** key and the argument for our **trigger** function.

 ```ts